-There’s a new MacBook Air on the way that’s been completely revised, not just on the inside, but for the first time in years, also the outside.
-The 2022 MacBook Air has a better chip, bigger display and a brand new design.
-But if you look in the Apple Store you will notice you can still buy the predecessor.
+The M2 MacBook Air went on sale in July 2022.
+Compared to the M1 MacBook Air that launched in November 2020, it has been completely revised, not just on the inside, but for the first time in years, also on the outside.
+The 2022 MacBook Air has a better chip, a bigger display, and a brand-new design.
+But if you look in the Apple Store you will notice you can still buy its predecessor.
 Is it worth spending more to get the new model?
 We look at how the M2 MacBook Air compares to the M1 MacBook Air from 2020, examining how much more powerful the new model is, and whether that extra oomph is worth the premium price.
-We also have a full review of the M2 MacBook Air.
+For even more information, check out our full reviews of the M1 MacBook Air and M2 MacBook Air.

 The new MacBook Air is certainly an eye-catcher and stands out clearly from its predecessor.
 Similar to the updated MacBook Pro, the new MacBook Air has gained a brand new design that includes a bigger screen as well as new color finishes.
 But it still has a similar footprint to the M1 model: